claremacrae/claremacrae.github.io/index.md

 ---
 layout: default
-title: Hank Quinlan, Horrible Cop
+title: Welcome
 ---

-# Hi there, I'm Hank Quinlan!

-I'm best known as the horrible cop from *A Touch of Evil* Don't trust me.
-[Read more about my life](about.html)...
+# Welcome to the future home of my website

+This will eventually be the new home of [http://www.claremacrae.co.uk/](http://www.claremacrae.co.uk/) - with added `https`.

+Nothing to see here yet, though - please come back later.